rikab/SHAPER/README.md

 Bugs, Fixes, Ideas, or Questions?
 Contact me at rikab@mit.edu

-To discuss finer mathematical aspects of convergence under limits, optmization gaurantees, etc, you can also contact Akshunna S. Dogra at adogra@nyu.edu
+To discuss finer mathematical details (model convergence, optimization guarantees, etc), you may also contact Akshunna S. Dogra at adogra@nyu.edu